-\paragraph{System Libraries Redirection} To maintain a consistent and controlled environment, the sandbox redirects calls to system libraries to sandbox-specific versions.
+\paragraph{System Libraries Redirection.} To maintain a consistent and controlled environment, the sandbox redirects calls to system libraries to sandbox-specific versions.
 This is done to prevent code from using certain functions directly from the host's system libraries, which could result in unpredictable behavior or security vulnerabilities.
 The redirected libraries are often limited to a subset of functionalities deemed safe and necessary for executing programs within the sandbox, thus enforcing the security policies and ensuring that the running programs behave as expected.

-\paragraph{Single-threaded Evaluation} In the context of the sandbox environment, single-threaded evaluation is the process of executing code using only one thread of execution.
-This approach simplifies resource management and timing measurements, avoiding the complexities associated with multi-threaded execution, such as synchronization, race conditions, and deadlocks.
-Single-threading can be particularly important in educational or testing settings where reproducibility and fairness are critical, ensuring that every student or user's code is evaluated with the same computational resources.
+\paragraph{Single-threaded Evaluation.} Single-threaded evaluation refers to executing code using a sole thread of execution, thereby simplifying resource management and timing assessments, and mitigating the intricacies linked with multi-threaded execution, such as synchronization issues, race conditions, and potential deadlocks.
+This mode of operation is especially important in testing environments where reproducibility and fairness are paramount, ensuring that each piece of code is evaluated using identical computational resources.

-\paragraph{Code Efficiency Measurement} Figure~\ref{fig:sandbox_code_efficiency} shows the overview of the code execution pipeline.
+\paragraph{Code Efficiency Measurement.} Figure~\ref{fig:sandbox_code_efficiency} shows the overview of the code execution pipeline.
 We gauge the \emph{Solution Instantiation} and \emph{Test Ease Evaluation} time spans as the execution runtime.